Jeremy Adler

 Jeremy Adler is a British scholar and poet, and emeritus professor and senior research fellow at King's College London.
 As a poet he is known especially for his concrete poetry and artist's books.
 As an academic he is known for his work on German literature specialising in the Age of Goethe, Romanticism, Expressionism and Modernism with contributions on figures such as Goethe, Hölderlin, and Kafka.

-Education
+Early life and education

-He was born in London in 1947, the son of poet and Holocaust survivor H. G. Adler, and was educated at St Marylebone Grammar School (1958–1966) and Queen Mary College London (1966–1969), where he graduated with a first class degree in German with English.
+He was born in London in 1947, the son of artist Bettina Adler, and poet and Holocaust survivor H. G. Adler, and was educated at St Marylebone Grammar School (1958–1966) and Queen Mary College London (1966–1969), where he graduated with a first class degree in German with English.
 He studied for a PhD at Westfield College London, obtaining his degree in 1978 with a thesis on the chemistry of German polymath Johann Wolfgang Goethe's Elective Affinities under Claus Bock.

 Career

 He was a lecturer in German at Westfield College London (1974–1991) and was awarded a personal chair at Queen Mary and Westfield College London (1991–1994).
-He was professor of German and head of department at King’s College London (1994–2004).
+He was professor of German and head of department at King’s College London (1994–2004), Deputy Head and then Associate Head of the School of Humanities at King's College London in 2002-2004.
+He was also on the Senate of the University of London from 2000-2004.